joinmarket-webui/jam/README.md

 ---

-Jam is a web UI for [JoinMarket](https://github.com/JoinMarket-Org/joinmarket-clientserver/) with focus on user-friendliness.
+Jam is a web interface for [JoinMarket](https://github.com/JoinMarket-Org/joinmarket-clientserver/) focusing on user-friendliness and ease-of-use.
 It aims to provide sensible defaults and be easy to use for beginners while still having the features advanced users expect.

 - 💬 Join our [Telegram group](https://t.me/JoinMarketWebUI).